Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Women's Underwear Circa 1914–1920: The Introduction of the Modern Bra

-A key development in women's undergarments was introduced by a new York debutante named Mary Phelps Jacob.
+A key development in women's undergarments was introduced by a New York debutante named Mary Phelps Jacob.
 Working under the name Caresse Crosby, Jacobs designed one of the first modern bras.
 Previously, breasts had been pushed up by corsets.
 The new design was soft and boneless with shoulder straps that suspended the breasts from above.

 Corsets were not totally abandoned but given greater flexibility for comfort.
-The Spirella corset offered a greater range of movement than the old fashioned type and purported to improve posture to benefit overall health.
+The Spirella corset offered a greater range of movement than the old-fashioned type and purported to improve posture to benefit overall health.
 The makers of these corsets would send a representative to your home to measure you for a personal fit.

-WWI's Influence on Fashion and Culture
+WWI Influence on Fashion and Culture

 The hard war years, combined with the devastating effects of the 1918 flu pandemic, brought the world to its knees.
 After Armistice, recovery was difficult.
 People felt crushed and cynical as they moved into peacetime.

-A new feeling of freedom mixed with disillusionment created a new kind of culture, a live-for-today, devil-may-care society that led to the roaring 20s and the distinctive look, sound, and fashion of the Jazz Age.
+A new feeling of freedom mixed with disillusionment created a new kind of culture, a live-for-today, devil-may-care society that led to the roaring '20s and the distinctive look, sound, and fashion of the Jazz Age.

 Costume and Styles - the Evolution of Fashion From Early Egypt to the Present by Henny Harold Hansen; E P Dutton & Co.